25 Plants for Instant Curb Appeal in Front of Your House

 ProvenWinners.com

 Mix in annuals and other plants with year-round interest, says Julie Arnold Camp, a realtor with Better Homes and Gardens Metro Brokers in Atlanta.
-"Annuals give color during the length of the listing.
-Using pots is also a good idea to add seasonal color, or to add color to an area that has no interesting character."
+If you don't have much space in the lawn or landscape, she recommends bringing in containers of flowers.
+"Using pots is a good idea to add seasonal color, or to add color to an area that has no interesting character."

-Tip: flats of annuals are usually cheaper than individual plants.
+Tip: Flats of annuals are usually cheaper than individual plants.

 Knock Out Roses